Padstow: History

 Padstow had considerable importance in the middle ages as a manor belonging to Bodmin monastery and as the site of a safe haven (one of the few on the north coast).
 So it became a busy fishing port and the site of nine chapels in addition to the parish church.
 The manor was leased to the family of Prideaux by the last prior before the dissolution in Henry VIII's reign.
 The town prospered through trade with Ireland and the English and Welsh ports on the Bristol Channel.
 Later trade was the export of tin, copper, lead, slate, cured fish and dairy produce, as well as the importing of timber from Norway and Sweden, salt and wine from France, and hemp, iron and jute from Russia.
 The population in 1841 was 1,791.

-In the first half of the 19th century it was a significant port of embarcation for emigrants, particular those bound for Canada.
+In the first half of the 19th century it was a significant port of embarcation for emigrants, in particular those bound for Canada.
 Later on a shipbuilding industry developed with five shipyards though by 1900 this had declined.
 The North Cornwall Railway reached Padstow in 1899, a large hotel was built and there was a revival of the fishing industry.

 The seal of the borough of Padstow was a ship with three masts, the sails furled and an anchor hanging from the bow, with the legend "Padstow".

 The TV archaeology programme Time Team filmed in Padstow for the episode "From Constantinople to Cornwall," broadcast on 9 March 2008.

 There are two Cornish crosses in the parish: one is built into a wall in the old vicarage garden and another is at Prideaux Place (consisting of a four-holed head and part of an ornamented cross shaft).
 There is also part of a decorated cross shaft in the churchyard.